Whether you’re looking to buy your first set of scuba diving gear or just upgrading your scuba equipment, it’s no easy ride.

 We have a whole section dedicated to equipment shopping at dive shows in our full post here.

 With those tips in mind, what will be your next scuba purchase?
-Let us know in the comments below, post to share with the Facebook community, or tag us on Instagram for a feature on our Share Saturday!
+Let us know in the comments below, or tag us on Instagram for a feature on our Share Saturday!

-About the author - our GTS blogger Lauren
+About the Author – GTS Blog Writer Lauren

 Lauren originally learned to dive in 2008, and her heart has been in the ocean ever since.
 In 2018 her sense of adventure and passion for the underwater world led her to Indonesia, where she completed her PADI Divemaster and Instructor qualifications.
 You can find her on Instagram @laurenelizabethexplores to follow where the currents take her next!